tjr3/ios-challenge-notes/README.md

 Notes is designed to help you practice using what you learned in this Unit.
 You will have to use UITableViewControllers, different UIKit elements, segues, outlets, actions, and persistence with NSUserDefaults.

 Please fork and clone this repository, then watch the screen recording provided before starting.
 This will show you what you need to build.
-Your project must display note items in a table view with, persist note items across app launches using NSUserDefaults, allow the user to "swipe to delete," allow the user to add notes to the list using a detail view, and allow the user to see existing notes using the same detail view.
+Your project must display note items in a table view with, persist note items across app launches using NSUserDefaults, allow the user to add notes to the list using a detail view, and allow the user to see existing notes using the same detail view.
 Best of luck.

+### Black Diamonds
+  * Enable swipe to delete functionality on entries in the List View
+  * Implement the ability to search through notes using a UISearchBar and Swift's built-in filter function

 Students who complete this project independently are able to:
   * Identify and use documentation to implement UIKit elements